2021 Tax Filing Information

 Investors in certain ACM investment strategies may have owned securities issued by publicly traded limited partnerships or limited liability companies.
 Each investor’s share of the partnership’s income, deductions and credits, are reported on Schedule K-1 (Form 1065), which is issued by each respective limited partnership/limited liability company and reported separately from Form 1099.

-For the 2020 tax year, this will include not only ACM’s Income with Growth strategy, but also certain versions of our Balanced strategy.
+For the 2021 tax year, this should include only ACM’s Income with Growth strategy.

 We hope that you find the above information useful in the preparation of your 2020 tax returns and, if you have questions, please reach out to your ACM Wealth Advisor.

 The foregoing content reflects the opinions of Advisors Capital Management, LLC and is subject to change at any time without notice.
 Content provided herein is for informational purposes only and should not be used or construed as investment advice or a recommendation regarding the purchase or sale of any security.
 There is no guarantee that the statements, opinions or forecasts provided herein will prove to be correct.
 Past performance may not be indicative of future results.
 Indices are not available for direct investment.
 Any investor who attempts to mimic the performance of an index would incur fees and expenses which would reduce returns.
 Securities investing involves risk, including the potential for loss of principal.
 There is no assurance that any investment plan or strategy will be successful.